Logo

 Freelance vs. Self Employed: 6 Key Differences to Know

-With so many titles for non-traditional workers, the lines can get a little murky.
+The lines can get a little murky with so many titles for non-traditional workers.
 Is being self-employed the same as freelance employment?
 The quick answer is yes, especially in legal standards.
-There are, however, nuances that workers should be aware of.
+However, there are nuances that workers should be aware of.

 While all freelancers are self-employed, not all self-employed individuals are freelancers.
 It may sound complicated, but the key differences are easy to understand.

-Working as a freelancer and working as a self-employed individual differs in who you’re working for, what you’re selling, and your commitment to a certain type of work, among others.
+Working as a freelancer and as a self-employed individual differs in terms of who you work for, what you’re selling, and your commitment to a certain type of work.

-To help get you through identity confusion and help you properly label yourself, we got down to the nitty-gritty of both terms and discussed their five key differences.
+To help you overcome identity confusion and properly label yourself, we examined both terms in detail and discussed their five key differences.

 What is self-employment?